jundalisay/superb/content/en/maharlika/laws/epira-irr/part-5/rule-29.md

 ---
 heading: "Rule 29"
-title: "BENEFITS TO HOST COMMUNITIES"
+title: "Benefits To Host Communities"
 description: "EPIRA Republic Act 9136"
 image: "/photos/physics/light.jpg"
 date: 2021-09-30
 ---

-Pursuant to Section 66 of the Act, the obligations of Generation Companies and energy resource developers to communities hosting the Generation Facilities and/or energy resource development projects as defined under Chapter 2, Section 289 to 294 of the Republic Act No. 7160 (Local Government Code) and Section 5 (i) of Republic Act No.7638 (DOE Law) and their implementing rules and regulations shall continue: Provided, That the obligations mandated under Chapter II, Section 291 of Local Government
-Code, shall apply to privately-owned corporations or entities utilizing the national wealth of the locality.
+As per Section 66, the obligations of Generation Companies and energy resource developers to communities hosting the Generation Facilities and/or energy resource development projects as defined under Chapter 2, Section 289 to 294 of the Republic Act No. 7160 (Local Government Code) and Section 5 (i) of Republic Act No.7638 (DOE Law) and their implementing rules and regulations shall continue as long as the obligations mandated under Chapter 2, Section 291 of Local Government Code, shall apply to privately-owned corporations or entities utilizing the national wealth of the locality.

-## A. RULES FOR THE BENEFITS TO HOST COMMUNITIES PURSUANT TO SECTION 5(i) OF REPUBLIC ACT 7638
+## A. Rules For The Benefits To Host Communities Pursuant To Section 5(i) Of Republic Act 7638

 Section 1.
-Scope of Application.
+Scope of Application

 This Rule shall apply to Generation Facilities and/or energy resource development projects located in all barangays, municipalities, cities, provinces and regions.